savaliyabhargav/DSA-Bootcamp-Java/assignments/02-first-java.md

 7. To calculate Fibonacci Series up to n numbers.
 8. To find out whether the given String is Palindrome or not.
 9. To find Armstrong Number between two given number.
+10. make program to take input radior of circle cone cylinder or spear and give out put of surfacearea and volume